Did buried power lines help save downtown Gatlinburg from fires?

 “Finally, City Council asked me to present at one of their meetings,” said Stewart.

+As the years moved on, and more phases were complete, popular locations downtown went from cluttered to more pedestrian friendly.

-“There was something that happened in phase three on the north end.
+“There was something that happened in Phase III on the north end.
 When we took the power lines down there, people started saying, ‘Hey look, there’s Mt.
 LeConte.
-I never knew you could see it from here,’” said Stewart.
+I never knew you could see it from here,’” Stewart recalled.

-While enhancing views and increasing walkability downtown were big reasons for the project that buried utilities, now many are concentrating on the safety aspect and above Gatlinburg where hundreds of poles were replaced and hundreds of homes destroyed, people say they want utilities buried there as well.
+While enhancing views and increasing walkability downtown were big reasons for the project that buried utilities, now many are concentrating on the safety aspect.

+In locations where poles were replaced and hundreds of homes destroyed, people say they want the utilities buried there, too.

 “A lot of the fires weren’t just the wildfires.
 It was transformers that blew down from power poles.
 That’s what started the one in Cobbly Nob, the one on 321, and we don’t know how many it started up here.
 But certainly the power lines were on fire going across the road up here,” said Carol Muszik.